 Top tip

-It can be a touch salty, but 1/16 teaspoon of salt is Not enough.
+It can be a touch salty, but 1/16 teaspoon of salt is not enough.
 What I like to do is measure just shy of ⅛ teaspoon for the perfect amount.
-If you like salty sweet, use the full ⅛ teaspoon.
+If you like salty-sweet, use the full ⅛ teaspoon.

 Recipe